Click the "Select File" button above, and choose your GEDCOM file.

 FAQ

-If you want to convert GEDCOM file to PDF, CSV, JSON, HTML, BOOK, XML, YAML, YML, TOML, INI, CFG or CONF, you can use a specific desktop software for Data file types.
+If you want to convert GEDCOM file to PDF, CSV, JSON, HTML, BOOK, XML, YAML, YML, TOML, INI, CFG or CONF, you can use Gramps or similar software from the "Genealogy Data Transfer" category.
 In the File menu, look for Save As… or Export….

-To convert DBF, XML, SQLITE, XLSX, SQL, TSV, ACCDB, YAML, MDB, CSV, ODS or JSON files to GEDCOM, try a specific desktop software for Data file types.
+To convert DBF, XML, SQLITE, XLSX, SQL, TSV, ACCDB, YAML, MDB, CSV, ODS or JSON files to GEDCOM, try Gramps or another comparable tool in the "Genealogy Data Transfer" category.

 The GEDCOM Converter Story